 Evidence for a link between diet and mental health is consistently growing.
 Research demonstrates that diet plays an important role in the mental health of individuals and societies around the globe.
 The essential vitamins, minerals, and nutrients found in whole, unprocessed foods support the body’s biochemical and physiological processes.
 These processes have changed little over time, yet our dietary intake patterns have shifted considerably towards a Westernized “Standard American Diet.”

 As the gap between our body’s physiological needs and our dietary intake patterns widens, the importance of considering nutrition as a piece of the puzzle in the world’s mental health crisis continues to grow.
-The Center for Nutritional Psychology (CNP) exists to address this need through unifying research efforts related to the Diet-Mental Health Relationship, developing formal curriculum to support individuals in understanding this relationship, and advocating for the training of students and professionals in the field of Nutritional Psychology.
+The Center for Nutritional Psychology exists to address this need through unifying research efforts related to the diet-mental health relationship, developing formal curriculum to support individuals in understanding this relationship, and advocating for the training of students and professionals in the field of nutritional psychology.

-Our five Nutritional Psychology research libraries house links to nearly 3,000 peer-reviewed scientific studies and publications informing the Diet-Mental Health Relationship (DMHR).
-This multidisciplinary research demonstrates the far-reaching effects our dietary intake has on all aspects of our psychological health and well-being.
-It illustrates that not only can nutrition play a role in our psychological, cognitive, sensory-perceptual, interoceptive, and psychosocial health, but that improvements in dietary intake can result in positive mental health outcomes.
+CNP’s five Nutritional Psychology Research Libraries house links to thousands of peer-reviewed scientific studies and publications informing the diet-mental health relationship (DMHR).
+This multidisciplinary research demonstrates the far-reaching effects dietary intake has on all aspects of psychological health and well-being.
+It illustrates not only the role nutrition plays in our psychological, cognitive, sensory-perceptual, interoceptive, and psychosocial health, but that improvement in dietary intake can result in positive mental health outcomes.

-Using Nutritional Psychology research, we are working towards a singular lens through which we can all view the Diet-Mental Health Relationship (DMHR) and in doing so, better prepare our health professionals to accommodate the world’s evolving needs.
+Using nutritional psychology research, we are working towards a singular lens through which we can all view the DMHR and, in doing so, better prepare health professionals to accommodate the world’s evolving needs.